IC-DevOps-Career-Path/ic-devops-batch3/tamjid-ICDB3_153/git_assignment_01.md

 | `git log <source-branch>`                    | Displays the commit history of the specified branch.                         |
 | `git cherry-pick <commit-hash>`              | Applies the changes from a specific commit onto the current branch.          |

+## How `git pull` work?

+The `git pull` command fetches updates from a remote branch and merges them into your current branch.
+It combines two actions: `git fetch`, which retrieves the latest changes from the remote repository, and `git merge`, which applies those changes to your local branch.
+This keeps your branch up to date with any new commits from collaborators on the remote repository.

+## HOw `git` calculate the `SHA`

+Git calculates the SHA-1 hash (SHA) for each commit using the commit's content, metadata (author, timestamp), and the previous commit's hash.
+This ensures each commit has a unique, secure hash, representing its exact state and history within the repository.

 ### See the Preview Image of how the command works.

 ![Image Link](./screenshots/ss-1.png)